Intl.Locale.prototype.collations

 Default ordering for each language, except Chinese (and, previously, Swedish)

 Warning: Do not use explicitly.
-In general, it's unnecessary to specify this explicitly and specifying this for Swedish is problematic in case the naming of the Swedish collations is changed to be consistent with other languages in the future.
+In general, it's unnecessary to specify this explicitly and specifying this for Swedish is problematic due to the different meaning for Swedish in the past.

 stroke